programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 computer Terminal, this will be familiar.
 The command line is where you can type commands directly, rather than clicking on icons and menus.

-![][3]

-Figure 4: Command Prompt on Windows
+{% include figure.html src="../images/fig-4-command-prompt-window.png" caption="Figure 4: Command Prompt on Windows" %}

 1. Click on your
     `Start Menu -> All Programs -> Accessories -> Command Prompt`.\
-     You’ll get the command prompt window, which will have a cursor at `c:\user\user>` (or similar; see Figure 4).
+     You'll get the command prompt window, which will have a cursor at `c:\user\user>` (or similar; see Figure 4).
 2. Type `cd ..` (That is: cd-space-period-period) to *change directory*.
-Keep doing this until you’re at the `C:\` . (as in Figure 5)
+Keep doing this until you're at the `C:\` . (as in Figure 5)

-![][4]

-Figure 5: Navigating to the C:\\ Directory in Command Prompt
+{% include figure.html src="../images/fig-5-command-prompt-window-getting-to-c.png" caption="Figure 5: Navigating to the C:\ Directory in Command Prompt" %}

 1. Then type `cd mallet `and you are in the `MALLET`directory.
 Anything you type in the command prompt window is a *command*.
 There are commands like `cd` (change directory) and `dir` (list directory contents) that the computer understands.
-You have to tell the computer explicitly that ‘this is a `MALLET` command’ when you want to use `MALLET`.
+You have to tell the computer explicitly that 'this is a `MALLET` command' when you want to use `MALLET`.
 You do this by telling the computer to grab its instructions from the `MALLET` *bin*, a subfolder in `MALLET` that contains the core operating routines.